yzygitzh/func_detector/README.md

-A tool chain for training a <UI,code> -> func detector for Android apps.
+A tool chain for training a (UI,code) to functionality detector for Android apps.